-Following conversion, the standard PBV regulations apply.
-If the PHA determines that a family is occupying a wrong-size unit, based on the PHA's subsidy standards, or a unit with accessibility features that the family does not require, and the unit is needed by a family that does require the features, the PHA must promptly notify the family and the owner of this determination, and the PHA must offer the family the opportunity to receive continued housing assistance in another unit.
+Decision Point: If the family is required to move because they are occupying a wrong-size unit, or a unit with accessibility features that the family does not require, and the unit is needed by a family that does require the features, what type of assistance will the family be offered and when will the family and owner be notified?
+(Model plan, p.
+18-33)